odpi/egeria-docs/site/docs/connectors/repository/crux/index.md

 ![Run PTS](crux-ha-5.svg)

 Now when we start the Performance Test Suite, all traffic to the technology under test is routed via this `crux` load-balancing service: which will round-robin each request it receives to the underlying pods running the Crux plugin repository connector.

 Kafka has a similar service, which handles load-balancing across its own pods for all write operations.

+The underlying JDBC cluster may have a similar load-balancing service again (e.g. if the data store uses sharding), but also may not.
+In this example the `edb-rw` service layer is instead an abstraction of the primary data store (`edb-1`): all writes will go to this primary data store, while the others act as secondary / standby servers to which EnterpriseDB is automatically handling data replication from the primary.
+If the primary pod fails, EnterpriseDB can re-point the `edb-rw` service layer to one of these existing secondary stores (which is automatically promoted to primary by EnterpriseDB).

 ### Outages

 ![Outages](crux-ha-6.svg)

-Should there be any outage (in the example above, both a Crux pod and a Kafka pod going down) the Kubernetes services will simply stop routing traffic to those pods and the overall service will continue uninterrupted.
+Should there be any outage (in the example above, an Egeria pod, a Kafka pod, and an EnterpriseDB pod all going down) the Kubernetes services will simply stop routing traffic to those pods and the overall service will continue uninterrupted.

+Depending on how the underlying services are managed, they may also be able to self-heal:

+- Kafka is deployed as a `StatefulSet` in kubernetes, so if any pod fails kubernetes will automatically attempt to start another in its place to keep the total number of replicas defined by the `StatefulSet` running at all times.
+- EnterpriseDB i nour example was deployed through an operator: this operator self-heals any individual pod failure to e.g. start another standby server pointing at the same `PersistentVolumeClaim` as the failed pod (to pick up the data that was already replicated), switch the primary server to one of the standby servers if the primary server fails, and so on.

 ### Limitations